Ai Accountant

 Why invoices go missing in India and their impact

 The impact is immediate.
 Month-end close slips as teams chase paperwork.
-Your GST ITC is at risk because claims require a valid tax invoice that shows up in GSTR-2B.
+Your GST ITC is at risk because claims require a valid tax invoice visible in GSTR-2B as mandated under Section 16 of the CGST Act.
 Management reporting shows gaps if expenses are not recorded.
-Over time, ITC losses mount when employees pay vendors without the company GSTIN, interest accrues on ineligible claims, and your GRNI grows from unreconciled receipts.
-For tighter spend visibility and controls, see this perspective on small business expense management 2025.

-Missing invoices are not just an AP headache, they are a compliance and cash flow problem that compounds every month you let them linger.
+Missing invoices are not just an AP headache.
+They are a compliance and cash flow problem that compounds every month you let them linger.

 Risks and compliance stakes in India